wonjoonSeol/UndergraduateTA/README.md

 *FAQ: How do you become an undergraduate TA?*

 It's hard.

 You have to compete with PhDs.
-The department will always favor Phds and Masters students over undergrads.
+The department will always favour PhDs and Masters students over undergrads.

-So it helps to have relevent work experience for the module, great grades (Should be high first or module lecturer really likes you) and of course, luck.
-I really wanted to do become TA for PEP module this year but despite getting 100% + 3% bonus mark in the module I wasn't able to do it.
+So it helps to have relevant work experience for the module, great grades (Should be high first or module lecturer really likes you) and of course, luck.
+I really wanted to do become TA for PEP module this year, but despite getting 100% + 3% bonus mark in the module, I wasn't able to do it.

-When you are applying for TA position though a [TA managment portal](https://nms.kcl.ac.uk/christopher.hampson/ta_allocation/login.php) make sure to write compelling supporting statement why you would be suitable TA for such module, similar to your job application.
+When you are applying for TA position through a [TA management portal](https://nms.kcl.ac.uk/christopher.hampson/ta_allocation) make sure to write compelling supporting statement why you would be suitable TA for that particular module, similar to your job application.

-Dr. Jeroen mentioned during the SSLC meeting that he wants to increase more capable undergraduate TAs so it *might* become easier in future.
+Dr Jeroen mentioned during the SSLC meeting that he wants to increase more capable undergraduate TAs so it might become easier in future.

-For SGTs, my case was extremely rare because the department actually has a policy to only let PhD students lead a class.
-I believe Dr. Zschaler made an exception for my case.
+For SGTs, my case was extremely rare because the department actually has a policy only to let PhD students lead a class.
+I believe Dr Zschaler made an exception for my case.

 ## Introduction to software engineering (4CCS1ISE)